-- 5.7.
-The personal data held about staff will include contact details, employment history, information relating to career progression, performance management, information relating to DBS checks, and photographs and occupational pensions. - 5.8.
-The data is used to comply with legal obligations placed on the Trust in relation to employment, and the education of children in a school environment.
-The Trust may pass information to other regulatory authorities, where appropriate, and may use names and photographs of staff in publicity and promotional material.
-Personal data will also be used when giving references. - 5.9.
+- 6.3.1.
+The personal data held about staff will include contact details, employment history, information relating to career progression, performance management, information relating to DBS checks, and photographs and occupational pensions. - 6.3.2.
+The data is used to comply with legal obligations placed on the trust in relation to employment, and the education of children in a school environment.
+The trust may pass information to other regulatory authorities, where appropriate, and may use names and photographs of staff in publicity and promotional material.
+Personal data will also be used when giving references. - 6.3.3.
 Staff should note that information about disciplinary action may be kept for longer than the duration of the sanction.
-Although treated as "spent" once the period of the sanction has expired, the details of the incident may need to be kept for a longer period. - 5.10.
+Although treated as "spent" once the period of the sanction has expired, the details of the incident may need to be kept for a longer period. - 6.3.4.
 Any wish to limit or object to the uses to which personal data is to be put should be notified to the Data Protection Officer (dpo@ormistonacademies.co.uk), who will ensure that this is recorded and adhered to, if appropriate.
-If the Data Protection Officer is of the view that it is not appropriate to limit the use of personal data in the way specified, the individual will be given written reasons why the Trust cannot comply with their request.
+If the Data Protection Officer is of the view that it is not appropriate to limit the use of personal data in the way specified, the individual will be given written reasons why the trust cannot comply with their request.

+6.4.
 Information relating to DBS checks

-- 5.11.
-DBS checks are carried out on the basis of the academy trust's legal obligations in relation to the safer recruitment of Staff as stipulated in the Independent School Standards Regulations and the DBS information (which will include personal data relating to criminal convictions and offences) is further processed in the substantial public interest, with the objective of safeguarding children.
-Retention of the information is covered by the Records Retention Policy. - 5.12.
+- 6.4.1.
+DBS checks are carried out on the basis of the trust's legal obligations in relation to the safer recruitment of Staff as stipulated in the Independent School Standards Regulations and the DBS information (which will include personal data relating to criminal convictions and offences) is further processed in the substantial public interest, with the objective of safeguarding children.
+Retention of the information is covered by the Records Retention Policy. - 6.4.2.
 Access to the DBS information is restricted to those staff who have a genuine need to have access to it for their job roles.
 In addition to the provisions of the UK GDPR and the Data Protection Act 2018, disclosure of this information is restricted by section 124 of the Police Act 1997 and disclosure to third parties will only be made if it is determined to be lawful.

+6.5.
 Other Individuals

-5.13.
-Ormiston Academies Trust or any of its Academies may hold personal information in relation to other individuals who have contact with the Academy, such as volunteers and guests.
+6.5.1.
+The trust or any of its Academies may hold personal information in relation to other individuals who have contact with the Academy, such as volunteers and guests.
 Such information shall be held only in accordance with the data protection principles and shall not be kept longer than necessary.

-6. Security of personal data
+7. Security of personal data

-- 6.1.
-Ormiston Academies Trust will take reasonable steps to ensure that members of staff will only have access to personal data as necessary for them to carry out their duties.
+7.1.
+The trust will take reasonable steps to ensure that members of staff will only have access to personal data as necessary for them to carry out their duties.
 All staff will be made aware of this Policy and their duties under the UK GDPR.
-Ormiston Academies Trust will take all reasonable steps to ensure that all personal information is held securely and is not accessible to unauthorised persons. - 6.2.
+The trust will take all reasonable steps to ensure that all personal information is held securely and is not accessible to unauthorised persons.

+7.2.
 For further details as regards security of ICT systems, please refer to the eSafety and eSecurity policy.

-7. Data minimisation and pseudonymisation
+8. Data minimization and pseudonymisation